maginbu-0/Isaac-Elo-Rating/README.md

-# The Binding of Isaac: Four Souls Elo Rating
+# Multiplayer Elo Rating database and calculator

-This was created as a personal proyect for my playgroup.

-The Binding of Isaac: Four Souls is a card game designed by Edmund McMillen.
+This was created as a personal proyect for my playgrou for the game 'The Binding of Isaac: Four Souls'; it is a card game designed by Edmund McMillen.
 Based on the indie video game The Binding of Isaac, players control one of several characters as they defeat bosses to collect Lost Souls.

+This code can be applied to any multiplayer games and should work correctly.

 This Elo rating calculator takes a datasheet of matches played, and performs calculations based on djcunningham0's [MultiElo](https://github.com/djcunningham0/multielo/tree/main) package.